umair-hassan/best-toolbox/utilities/docsgenerator/_build/html/_sources/2_DownloadAndSetup.rst.txt

 BEST Toolbox is dependent on following APIs and MATLAB Toolboxes:

-* `Bossdevice API <https://api.sync2brain.com/>`_  (also part of BEST Toolbox repository – no download required)
+* `Bossdevice release 2017 API <https://api.sync2brain.com/>`_  (also part of BEST Toolbox repository – no download required)

 * `MAGIC <https://github.com/nigelrogasch/MAGIC>`_  (also part of BEST Toolbox repository – no download required)

 * FieldTrip Toolbox (download required)

-Additionally if the BEST Toolbox is intended to be used with bossdevice then please setup the bossdevice API as instructed on its website `here <https://api.sync2brain.com/>`_.
+Additionally if the BEST Toolbox is intended to be used with bossdevice firmware 2017b then please setup the bossdevice API for firmware 2017b as instructed on its website `here <https://api.sync2brain.com/>`_.
 Generally, this will require following MathWorks products:

 * Simulink Real-Time